Welcome to our Sub Domain, www.unbannedbiblepublications/e-books

 Mt.
-28:19-20, ‘Go therefore and make disciples of all the nations, baptizing [these disciples, not unbelieving babies] in the Name of the Father, and of the Son and of the Holy spirit, teaching them to observe all things that I [Jesus, and not a church hierarchy,] have commanded you; and lo, I Am with you always, even to the end of this world.’
+28:19-20, ‘Go therefore and make disciples of all the nations, baptizing [these believing disciples] in the Name of the Father, and of the Son and of the Holy spirit, teaching them to observe all things that I [Jesus, and not a church hierarchy,] have commanded you; and lo, I Am with you always, even to the end of this world.’

 THE PRACTICAL IMPLEMENTATION OF JESUS’ COMMISSION: